OtherRealms/Shot-Manager-Guide/index.rst

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/Path%20Contructor.JPG

 Use Path Contructor Nodes to create you own render path format, followed by the shot name.
+Connect to the Shot List 'Path Format' socket.
 Options;

-*Root Folder, the same folder set in the main panel.
+* Root Folder, the same folder set in the main panel.
 Must only be used as the first linked node.
-*.Blend File, add the Blender filename to the path.
+* .Blend File, add the Blender filename to the path.
 Useful for iterations.
-*Scene, scene name
+* Scene, scene name
-*Shot Name
+* Shot Name
-*Camera, render camera name
+* Camera, render camera name
-*Custom, enter a custom name.(Best practice is to avoid spaces)
+* Custom, enter a custom name.(Best practice is to avoid spaces)

 Collections Inspector Node